-(c) Applications, at or near the funding line, may be funded in part, if RD believes an appropriate benefit can result from partial funding and if the applicant agrees to the amount of partial funding.
+(e) Applications, at or near the funding line, may be funded in part, if RD believes an appropriate benefit can result from partial funding and if the applicant agrees to the amount of partial funding.
 In the event RD considers partial funding to be appropriate, the applicant will be contacted to negotiate the final work plan and budget prior to award approval.

-(4) Appeal Request.
-The applicant will be notified in writing regarding the reason(s) for any adverse decisions and will be provided a description of the options for review.
-Note that if the determination is reversed, either due to the discovery of an Agency error or through a formal appeal, funding is restricted to available FY 2021 funds.

-(5) Cooperative Agreement.
-Applicants selected for funding will complete a Cooperative/Grant agreement suitable to Rural Business Cooperative Service, which outlines the terms and conditions of the Cooperative Agreement award.
-Pursuant to the agreement, funds may be released over the course of the Cooperative Agreement period in the form of a reimbursement for the performance of eligible, approved activities.
+- (4) Appeal Request.
+The applicant will be notified in writing regarding the reason(s) for any adverse decisions and will be provided a description of the options for review. - (5) Cooperative Agreement.
+Applicants selected for funding will complete a Cooperative/Grant agreement suitable to the Agency, which outlines the terms and conditions of the Cooperative Agreement award.
+Pursuant to the agreement, funds will be released over the course of the Cooperative Agreement period in the form of a reimbursement for the performance of eligible, approved activities.
 The agreement may also include reporting requirements which, if not met, may result in a delay in reimbursement, disallowance of expenses, or a suspension of the Agreement.

+(6) Reimbursement.

-- (6) Reimbursement. - (a) SF-270, "Request for Advance or Reimbursement," will be completed by the cooperator and submitted to RD along with supporting documentation. - (b) Upon receipt of a properly completed SF-270, payment will ordinarily be made within 30 days.
+(a) SF-270, "Request for Advance or Reimbursement," will be completed by the cooperator and submitted to RD along with supporting documentation.

+(b) Upon receipt of a properly completed SF-270, payment will ordinarily be made within 30 days.